 Paralysis is defined functionally, as: "difficulty and/or inability to use arms and/or legs due to neurological conditions including but not limited to spinal cord injury, traumatic brain injury, stroke, cerebral palsy, multiple sclerosis, ALS, etc."

-Please answer "yes" or "no" to the following:
+Answer "yes" or "no" to confirm the statement below:

-We confirm that the proposed project will serve individuals living with paralysis and their families.
+We confirm that the proposed project will serve individuals living with paralysis, their families and their caregivers.